Personnel management is a crucial part of doing business. Find out what you should (and should not) be doing to get the right team.

 You don’t want to be in the energy of “we’ll just take anyone” because you waited too long.
 That won’t be sustainable, not to mention lead to high turnover.
 And turnover of employees will cost you a ton of time and money in the long run.

 If you know you’ll need to hire an extra set of hands in the next 3 months, start scouting for candidates as early as now.
-This will give you enough time to pick the best one for the job.
+This will give you enough time to pick the best one for the job and improve employee retention.

 Don’t hire alone